List of Samuel L. Jackson performances

 Samuel L. Jackson is an American actor and film producer.
-A prolific actor, Jackson's films have collectively grossed over $27 billion, making him the highest-grossing live-action actor of all time as of 2021.
+A highly-prolific actor who starred in over 150 film roles to date, Jackson's films have collectively grossed over $27 billion, making him the highest-grossing live-action actor of all time as of 2021.

-Jackson had a small part in Miloš Forman's film Ragtime (1981).
-His other early film appearances were minor roles in films such as Coming to America (1988), Do the Right Thing (1989), Goodfellas (1990), and The Exorcist III (1990).
-His breakthrough role was the crack-addict Gator in Spike Lee's Jungle Fever (1991), for which Jackson won a special jury prize for best supporting actor at the Cannes Film Festival.
+Jackson debuted on film with a leading role in the Michael Schultz-directed Together for Days (1972).
+His other early film appearances were minor roles in films, such as Ragtime (1981), Coming to America (1988), Do the Right Thing (1989), Goodfellas (1990) and The Exorcist III (1990).
+His breakthrough role was the crack-addict Gator in Spike Lee's Jungle Fever (1991), for which Jackson won a Special Jury Prize for Best Supporting Actor at the 1991 Cannes Film Festival.
 He appeared in Jurassic Park in 1993 and, a year later, starred in the Quentin Tarantino-directed Pulp Fiction.
 For the latter film, Jackson won the BAFTA Award for Best Actor in a Supporting Role and received nominations for the Academy Award for Best Supporting Actor and a Golden Globe Award.
 In 1994, he was also nominated for a Golden Globe Award for Best Actor for his performance in Against the Wall.
 The following year, he starred opposite Bruce Willis in Die Hard with a Vengeance.
 Jackson's performance in A Time to Kill (1996) garnered him a Golden Globe nomination for Best Supporting Actor.
 He then collaborated with Tarantino on Jackie Brown (1997), for which he received a Golden Globe nomination.
-In 1999, he starred in the science fiction horror film Deep Blue Sea.
+Two years later, he starred in the science fiction horror film Deep Blue Sea.